-Are there benefits in creating a daily practice?
+Benefits in creating a daily spiritual practice

 Well, I have two answers.
 I mean, the ‘up level’ answer is that it doesn’t matter.
-The answer most of us want to hear, and we need is ‘Yes’.
-It’s absolutely wonderful to have a daily practice, because most of us are very deeply in the world.
+The answer most of us want to hear, and we need, is ‘Yes’.
+It’s absolutely wonderful to have a daily spiritual practice, because most of us are very deeply in the world.
 We get lost very easily into the stuff of life, so to have a practice that keeps reminding you and pulling you back and awakening you again and again, giving you a chance to look at what happened and how you got lost the day before – putting it all in perspective, is very useful.

 Each day I read a little spiritual passage in the morning when I get up.
 I have them next to my bed, and I’ll just pick one up, and I’ll just open and start the day reading.
 It’ll just open and start me remembering what the game is about, and it reminds me.
 That’s a regular spiritual practice.
 It happens every morning when I get up.

 The sitting practice is extremely useful in clearing away and letting you see how your mind keeps creating your universe.
 Most traditions require a regular practice to get ahead, to move ahead.
 There are certainly traditions in which no regular practice is required and people do fine, so I can’t say it is necessary, but I certainly find it useful, and I certainly would encourage other people to do it.

 You do it from the place of really remembering why you’re doing it, and doing it with some kind of joy and appreciation.
 If you get into, ‘Oh, I’ve gotta do my practice,’ I mean it’s fine, but that’s what happened to most people when they went to church every Sunday, and they ended up hating religion.
 I would rather push people away from spiritual practices until they’re hungry for them.
 I would say to you, spiritual practice is wonderful if you want to do it, and if you don’t, don’t.